ffa6995/fabric-digital-product-passport/README.md

 this creates a channel with the name 'mychannel'

-After that you have to install the chaincode on the channel:
+After that you have to install the chaincode on the channel and define where the privata data collection defintion is located:

 ```
-./network.sh deployCC -ccn basic -ccp ../product-passport/chaincode-typescript -ccl typescript
+./network.sh deployCC -ccn private -ccp ../asset-transfer-private-data/chaincode-go/ -ccl go -ccep "OR('Org1MSP.peer','Org2MSP.peer')" -cccg ../asset-transfer-private-data/chaincode-go/collections_config.json
 ```

 ## Interacting with the network and chaincode